 Stephen Randall, B.Comm., CGA (Treasurer), is an experienced senior financial executive specializing in financial and IT management.
 Stephen has been involved in both the private and public sector; private equity funded and publicly traded companies.
 He is a strategically oriented individual and is presently the CFO of Titan Medical Inc. a development stage company involved in the development of a Robotic Surgical Platform.

-Karen Sasaki, MSW, RSW, is a Social Worker at the Toronto Rehabilitation Institute and adjunct lecturer with the Factor-Inwentash Faculty of Social Work, University of Toronto.
+Karen Sasaki, MSW, RSW (Recording Secretary), is a Social Worker at the Toronto Rehabilitation Institute and adjunct lecturer with the Factor-Inwentash Faculty of Social Work, University of Toronto.
 For more than 20 years, she has worked in the field of neuro rehabilitation with adult survivors of brain injury, their families, and community service providers.
 Karen received her Master of Social Work from the University of Toronto and is actively involved in the International Network of Social Workers in Brain Injury (INSWABI).